Lukeasargen/CameraCalibration/README.md

 _you may have to edit `/etc/modules` to add the line `bcm2835-v4l2`_

-This driver is for the live view and X11.
+This driver is for the video capture.

 #### X11 Forwarding over ssh